Does your company have a customer-centric culture?

 More and more businesses are honing in on a customer-centric approach.
-There even exists a model for defining and planning a company’s customer-centricity.
-If you’re not sure what any of this means, you’re definitely going to want to keep reading.
+There even exists a model for defining and planning a company’s customer centricity.

 What Does It Mean to Be Customer-Centric?

-In other words, you’re looking at everything your company does from the viewpoint of the customer.
+In other words, you’re looking at everything your company does from the customer’s viewpoint.
 What do they like?
 How do they prefer things?
 What do they need?
-In answering those questions, you can tailor your sales and marketing approaches so they’re more personalized and your staff is attentive to the needs and interests of your customers.

 The Customer-Centric Model

 As we talked about in the intro, many businesses follow a customer-centric model.
-Here’s what that model looks like.
+Here’s what a customer-centric model looks like.

 Image courtesy of Relay42

-Leadership is where a customer-centric approach should really begin, and thus it’s the first area of your business dealings that you’ll want to evaluate.
+Here’s where it all begins.
+You need to focus on strengthening this area of your business first.
 Without strong leaders, it’s hard to brand your company and position yourself as a business your consumers can rely on for consistently high-quality products or services.

 Once you feel more confident in your company’s leadership, you can work on defining what your strategy will be, which processes and platforms it will entail, and which members of your company will be the ones to drive it.

-- Long-term evaluations of success: Short-term successes are not necessarily enough to determine how well your company is serving its customers.
-These successes should also become longer-term if you want to retain your customers and build their loyalty.
+- Long-term evaluations of success: Short-term successes are not necessarily enough to determine how well your company is serving its customers and ensuring a great customer experience.
+These successes should also become longer-term if you want to retain your customers and build brand loyalty.
 Additionally, you need to define what your successes are to your company, how you track results, and whether what’s viewed as a success among your staff is perceived the same way by your customers.

-- Interdepartmental customer satisfaction KPIs: If you’re all working towards the same goal, which is serving your customers to the best of your ability, then your company must operate as one.
+- Interdepartmental customer satisfaction KPIs: If you’re all working towards the same goal — which is serving your customers to the best of your ability — then your customer-centric company must operate as one.
 That means that among all the departments, you should use the same key performance indicators or KPIs to gauge what customer satisfaction looks like.
-The KPIs you might focus on include:
+The KPIs you need to focus on include:

 - Net promoter score